spencer1573/2_sample_app/README.md

 == README

-# you are on listing 10.42
+# you are on listing 10.46
+# thing to investigate
+# /app/views/user_mailer/password_reset.text
+# line 101 of the user model

 This README would normally document whatever steps are necessary to get the